envoyproxy/xds-relay/README.md

 ![demo](example/xds-relay-demo.gif)

 ## Docs
-For more details on how to use the xDS Aggregator, see documentation [here](docs)
+For more details on how to use and observe xds-relay, see documentation [here](docs)